Achieving Automation, Reliability, and Peace of Mind

 The State of Montana launched its first web service in 2000, and today its eGovernment program offers approximately 300 online services to 36 agencies and more than one million Montana citizens.
 Montana Interactive is the organization that develops, deploys, and maintains online services and secure payment processing solutions.

-Montana Interactive has more than 200 eGovernment applications that serve approximately 650,000 users per month.
-Until recently, all public traffic was load balanced on two production virtual machines (VMs) running Pound as a reverse proxy, load balancer, and HTTPS front end.
-Heartbeat probes checked IP availability and failed over if necessary.
+Montana Interactive runs more than 200 eGovernment applications that serve approximately 650,000 users per month.
+Until recently, all public traffic was load balanced on two production virtual machines (VMs) running Pound as a reverse proxy, load balancer, and HTTPS frontend.
+Heartbeat probes checked IP address availability and failed over if necessary.
 Public traffic arrived over the Internet, was load balanced, and directed to the appropriate agency’s servers.

 “Maintaining reliable performance was particularly challenging with one agency’s large payment application,” explains James Ridle, IT Operations Manager at Montana Interactive.
 “Each quarter we experienced large spikes in transaction traffic, which required me to add threads.
 However, to add threads I had to restart the VMs.
 In fact, moving a workload, deploying an application, or reconfiguring anything required a restart.
 Not only was it inefficient and time‑consuming, it risked compromising application performance and the user’s experience.”